 Are virtual online credit cards supported?

 The verification process does not currently support virtual credit cards.
-You must wait five days to use the Community Market each time you use a virtual card on Steam.
+You must wait three days to use the Community Market each time you use a virtual card on Steam.

 What do I do if I used PayPal to fund my Wallet?
 Can I verify PayPal?

 PayPal cannot be verified through this system.
-If you fund your Wallet with a PayPal account you will have to wait five days to use the funds on the Community Market.
+If you fund your Wallet with a PayPal account you will have to wait three days to use the funds on the Community Market.

 What do I do if I only see one verification charge?